 Most jellies have an even simpler ingredient list, with just fruit juice and pectin (made from fruit as well).

 Verdict: Many are vegan, some are not.
 You’ll have to read the label.

-For the most part, these have very similar (if not identical) ingredients.
+For the most part, jam has similar (if not identical) ingredients to jelly.